 On social media, consistency is essential.
 It’s all part of the process of building a successful brand.
 When evaluating your competitors, consider how consistent they have been in providing the content.

-Depending on the indicators you’re looking at, you should be able to tell if a brand has been consistent or has dropped the ball someplace.
+Depending on the indicators you look at, you should know if a brand has been consistent or dropped the ball someplace.

 Where are Your Competitors Underperforming?